50% OFF Selected Carpets | SAVE this Autumn - Order Now For Christmas | Shop Here or Find your nearest store

 If you have a gas or electric fire, you may find there are drafts around the vents.
 These can be blocked when the fires are not in use but must be left open for safety and ventilation when you use the fire.

-Underlay’s like underwear – you don’t see it, but you’d miss it if it wasn’t there!
 Great insulation starts with good underlay.
-It adds a layer of softness and comfort, it reduces sound but most importantly it helps with keeping warmth in a cold room.
+Underlay is like underwear – you don’t see it, but you’d miss it if it wasn’t there!
+It adds a layer of softness and comfort, it reduces sound but most importantly, it helps with keeping warmth in a cold room.

 This is a cost-effective way of reducing energy consumption and saving on bills.
-A project like this shouldn’t cost too much to do, just ensure you don’t affect your house’s natural circulation and cause more damp issues than you are trying to prevent!
-Make sure you avoid filling in house bricks, for instance.
+A project like this shouldn’t cost too much to do, just ensure you don’t affect your house’s natural circulation and cause more damp issues than you’re trying to prevent!
+For instance, make sure you avoid filling in house bricks.

-As well as benefitting from lower bills and a warmer house, you will also find you’ve future-proofed your home, as you’ll have improved your Energy Performance Certificate (EPC) ratings – as well as protecting the planet, this is worth considering when you come to sell.
+As well as benefitting from lower bills and a warmer house, insulating your home can help future-proof your property value by improving your Energy Performance Certificate (EPC) rating.
 Take a look at our guide on how to insulate your floors for more information.

-During the cost of energy crisis, Moneysaving Expert Martin Lewis recommends we “heat the human, not the home”.
-It’s much more efficient and it costs nothing, he says, to put on another jumper.
+Founder of Money Saving Expert, Martin Lewis, recommends we “heat the human, not the home”.
+It’s much more energy and cost-efficient to put on another jumper than it is to boost the heating.

 Martin suggests layering up with thermal socks, vests, and even leggings, then adding thin, cotton clothing or wool knits so that the warm air your body generates isn’t lost.
 You could also wear a woolly hat, an oversized hoodie, or blankets with sleeves if you want to snuggle up on the sofa without turning up your thermostat.

 According to psychologists, we register colours and textures as ‘hot’ or ‘cold.’
-For instance, white and blue are considered ‘colder’ than red or hot pink (the clue’s in the name there!).
+For instance, white and blue are considered ‘colder’, while warm-toned colours like red, beige, and orange can feel ‘warmer’.
 And while darker shades absorb heat, lighter ones reflect it.
-Why not use a few interior design tricks to fool yourself, your family, or guests into believing the room is warm?

-Think about what furnishings you’d like to include (see above), and veer towards fabrics that are lovely to touch or snuggle into, like faux fur, mohair, or velvet.
-Add some ‘warmer’ smells like a pumpkin or cinnamon-scented candle, which evoke feelings of homely baking indoors.
-Darker colours like the incorporation of brown carpet also makes people feel snug and ramp up the drama while you’re staying inside.
+When it comes to decor, think about what furnishings you’d like to include and veer towards fabrics that are lovely to touch or snuggle into, like faux fur, mohair, or velvet.
+Dark, earthy colours like brown carpet can help make a room feel snug and ramp up the drama of a space.

 Published: 06-11-2024